grampelberg/bun-plugin-wasm/README.md

 ## TODO

-- [ ] Figure out the release process. `npm publish` requires pushing to default, which I've disabled.
-It also formats package.json wrong.
 - [ ] Add `bun audit` to the CI checks.
 Should this be run on a schedule instead?
 What's the overlap with dependabot?
 - [ ] Add [renovate](https://docs.renovatebot.com) to the repo ... somehow.
 CI